Watch geeks drive booming trade in preowned pieces

 Bragan spent hours quizzing Zeron online before taking the plunge with his first vintage watch purchase: a 1978 Rolex Datejust, which the Theo&Harris founder personally delivered during a trip to the Washington, D.C., area.
 It was the start of a friendship, and many more purchases for Bragan.

-"There's a trade-in value proposition with preowned watches much like the car industry," said Brack, of NDP.
+"There's a trade-in value proposition with preowned watches much like the car industry," said Brack, of NPD.

 Watch executives often say their business is like the car industry — only better.